 This beautiful 17th century castle, located in Dordogne, in the Périgord Vert is a vast family home, built under Henri IV.
 Preceded by an entrance courtyard bordered by two outbuildings, it is extended by a huge esplanade terrace creating a beautiful park landscaped in the French manner, overlooking meadows and forests with a magnificent open view, where we can organize a big party.
 In the park, a 19th century Orangery with its beautiful rounded windows, has been transformed into an independent house.

 The domain allows to comfortably accommodate 23 people.
-The heated swimming pool and new tennis court in the heart of a large organic cultivated vegetable garden, make the Meynardie a dream place for adults and children, to enjoy holidays, a relaxed weekend with friends, or a family party, while being at the crossroads of many famous touristic and gastronomic places of interest.
-On site, a couple of housekeepers welcome you and help you during the stay to make the most of the property and its surroundings.
+The swimming pool and tennis court make the Meynardie a dream place for adults and children, to enjoy holidays, a relaxed weekend with friends, or a family party, while being at the crossroads of many famous touristic and gastronomic places of interest.

 Restored with great refinement, it offers on the ground floor several reception rooms, including a huge wood paneled library and a small more intimate lounge, a spacious dining room with very warm atmosphere, a majestic entrance hall with a huge stone staircase that can be in the summer season the exceptional setting for an important dinner, a main kitchen and its back kitchen well equipped, and toilets.
 On the upper floors, nine charming rooms (4 with washbasin), 4 bathrooms, and 4 separated toilets are distributed in the 1500m² of the castle.